olivergregorius/sun2000-rest/README.md

 A possible scenario would be to use a Raspberry Pi connecting its Wifi to the internal Sun2000 Wifi access point, connecting the Ethernet-port to the local LAN and starting the application.
 The REST-API should then be accessible on the local LAN IP.

-Furthermore, a [Docker image](https://hub.docker.com/r/olivergregorius/run2000-rest) is provided, including all required libraries, to simplify the setup.
+Furthermore, a [Docker image](https://hub.docker.com/r/olivergregorius/run2000-rest) is provided for platforms `amd64` and `arm64`, including all required libraries, to simplify the setup.

 ## Usage